lubuntu-team/manual/source/3/3.2/3.2.11/openbox_settings.rst

 -------
 Lubuntu ships with version 0.14.1 of openbox settings.

-How to launch
+How to Launch
 -------------

-To launch openbox settings from the menu :menuselection:`Preferences --> LXQt settings --> Openbox Settings`.
+To launch Openbox Settings from the menu :menuselection:`Preferences --> LXQt settings --> Openbox Settings`.
 From LXQt settings press the Openbox Settings button with the wrench and screwdriver on a computer window or run

 .. code::